 That's what I had thought, too.
 Ever since those first injections in the rump.

 It turns out that the natural therapeutics are as good or better than allopathic (drug-based) medicine.
 During my bouts with pneumonia, experience showed me that Erythromycin will not cure it as fast as high-dose vitamin C therapy will.
 My father once had angina and an irregular heartbeat.
 He eliminated all symptoms by taking quite a lot of vitamin E each day.
 He found that the vitamin works better than the prescriptions he'd been taking, and doesn't have the side effects, either.
 (His complete story is posted at http://www.doctoryourself.com/angina.html )

-Outside my family, I have seen "hopeless" cases turn around with natural therapy: impending blindness reversed, multiple sclerosis improved, mental illness ended, hips rebuilt without surgery, malignancies shrunken, immune systems restored, severe arthritis eliminated, all these and many more; all cured without drugs.
+Outside my family, I have seen "hopeless" cases turn around with natural therapy: impending blindness reversed, multiple sclerosis improved from wheelchair to walker, mental illness ended, hip replacements posponed for twenty pain-free years, malignancies shrunken, immune systems restored, severe arthritis eliminated, all these and many more; all cured without drugs.

 After you see this happen again and again it begins to reach you: these truly are simple, safe, economical, and effective natural treatments.
 And, they work on real diseases.